Maykonn/global-process-queue-js/README.md

 ## The System Flow and The Process Queue

-With the Process Queue API you can add or remove ASYNC and AWAIT processes into a Queue.
+With the Process Queue API, you can add or remove ASYNC and AWAIT processes into a Queue.
 You can pass the Initializer and the Finisher methods to the Queue Handler to be executed before and after the queue process.

 ### The System Flow

-To make the most with the package you need keep your system processes well delimited.
+To make the most with the package you need to keep your system processes well delimited.
 First, you need to create your program flow.
-In the bellow example a `CartFlow` object is created to abstract the flow.
+In the below example, a `CartFlow` object is created to abstract the flow.
 You can work in a functional way, for example:

 ```JS